Frequently Asked Questions: DBT

 - Do you do phone coaching (evenings and weekends)?

 - How many clients have you treated using DBT?

-A key assumption in DBT is that self-destructive behaviors are learned coping techniques for unbearably intense and negative emotions.
+A key assumption in DBT is that self-destructive behaviours are learned coping techniques for unbearably intense and negative emotions.
 Negative emotions like shame, guilt, sadness, fear, and anger are a normal part of life.
 However, it seems that some people are particularly inclined to have very intense and frequent negative emotions.
 Sometimes, the human brain is simply “hard-wired” to experience stronger emotions, just like an expensive stereo is “hard-wired” to produce very complex sounds.
 Or, it could be that severe emotional or physical trauma causes changes in the brain to make it more vulnerable to intense feeling states.
-Additionally, sometimes clients have mood disorders – Major Depression or Generalized Anxiety -- that are not controlled by standard medications and thus lead to emotional suffering.
+Additionally, sometimes clients have mood disorders (e.g., major depression or generalized anxiety) that are not controlled by standard medications and thus lead to emotional suffering.
 Any one of these factors, or any combination of them, can lead to a problem called emotional vulnerability.
-A person who is emotionally vulnerable tends to have quick, intense, and difficult-to-control emotional reactions that make his or her life seem like a rollercoaster.
+A person who is emotionally vulnerable tends to have quick, intense, and difficult-to-control emotional reactions that make his, her, or their life seem like a rollercoaster.

 How is DBT different from regular CBT?